Lord, teach us to pray… (Luke 11:1)

-Be respectful – You’re talking to the Creator God.
+You’re talking to the Creator, God.
 He is worthy of all our praise.
 He’s the Holy Father.
 He puts stars in the sky.
 At the same time, He paints the belly of a Lady Bug.
 Never take for granted the privilege of prayer.

-Be honest – God knows already, yet He loves to hear His children talk.
-Just like we do as parents.
+God knows already, yet He loves to hear His children talk – just like we do as parents.
 He wants to know what’s on our mind.
 We can tell Him if we are angry and still be respectful.
 Speak truthful when talking to God.

-Of course, all this begins with a simple belief in Christ as your Savior.
-That is what makes you His child – a family member.
+Of course, all this begins with a belief in Christ as your Savior.
+This is what makes you His child – a family member.
 Prayer is ultimately part of a relationship.
 If you’ve never believed in the One whom lived, died and rose again three days later – begin there.
 He loves you – just as you are now – and wants you to know Him!